gracelang/language/languageSpec/spec.md

 expressions inside braces, requesting `asString` of the resulting object, and inserting the resulting string into the string literal in place of the brace expression.
-In the grammar, a `<stringSegment>` represents a sequence of characters that does not include unescaped `"`, newline, or `{`;
+In the grammar, a `<stringSegment>` denotes a sequence of characters that does not include unescaped `"`, newline, or `{`;
 it may contain the [string escapes](#string-literals).